Is Aspartame Bad for You? Side Effects, Dangers, Products, More - Dr. Axe

 Researchers discovered that there were not only zero benefits from consuming “diet” foods and drinks containing these artificial sweeteners (known as “non-nutritive sweeteners,” since they offer no calories), but they were associated with “increases in weight and waist circumference, and higher incidence of obesity, hypertension, metabolic syndrome, type 2 diabetes and cardiovascular events.”

-Of course, a few smaller cohort studies did find weight loss to be a benefit — but, as is the norm for aspartame research, those were sponsored by industries benefiting from positive outcomes.
+Of course, a few smaller cohort studies did find weight loss to be a benefit, but as is the norm for aspartame research, those were sponsored by industries benefiting from positive outcomes.

 Do aspartame-sweetened products help you lose weight?
-No. Is aspartame safe?
-No. Is aspartame harmful to the body?
-Yes.
+No.

 Let’s explore more about this dangerous food additive, how it came about and why you should stay away from it.